ARTICLES

 7. Evening Primrose (Oenothera)

-This night-blooming flower begins to bloom as the sun sets and continues until late in the evening.
-It's a perennial that blooms from spring to late summer, with rosette-like flowers that blossom atop a tall stem covered in soft hairs.
-They begin to open up before the twilight hours in the most delicate pink-and-white colors and they are also easy to care for.
+This night-blooming flower begins to flourish as the sun sets and continues until late in the evening.
+It's a perennial that blooms from spring to late summer and fall, with rosette-like flowers that blossom atop a tall stem covered in soft hairs.
+They begin to open up before the twilight hours in the most delicate pink-and-white colors, and they are also easy to care for.

 The evening primrose is one of the eight flowers that bloom at night